 Behaviour and Attitudes

 Children's behaviours and attitudes to learning continue to be good despite the impact of the disruption caused by the ongoing pandemic.
 This is because the school continues to prioritise 'Back to Best' and high expectations.
-Following the reopening after Spring Term 'lockdown' the academy worked to support pupils back into school routines and expectations.
-This went well, with many pupils reintegrating well back into school with ease.

 Covid-19